cubicYYY/Personal-Blog-with-Hexo-Cactus/source/_posts/Rust-Async-Demystified-p1.md

 The problem is that concurrency is more than having or not having; it is also **about high and low concurrency**.
 Indeed, parallelism can obtain concurrency for your program in a multi-threaded environment.
 However, asynchronous programming can still provide even higher concurrency.
-On the other hand, asynchronous codes still **blocks in each thread**, even if parallelism is introduced into a synchronous program,.
+On the other hand, asynchronous codes still **block in each thread**, even if parallelism is introduced into a synchronous program.

 Let's continue the analogy of making dinner in a kitchen.
 Calling people to help you in the kitchen is to introduce parallelism.

-- The **synchronous** way: each person executes their tasks sequentially.
+- The **synchronous** way: Everyone executes their tasks sequentially.
 If most of them are waiting for their current task, the kitchen will be full of people waiting.
 Even worse, a person's current task may wait for another's task to finish, so parallelism is lost.
-- The **asynchronous** way: Every person finds a task to process when waiting for a task.
+- The **asynchronous** way: Everyone finds a task to process when waiting for the current task.
 Suppose a person finishes all the tasks; then the person can even help others by doing other's tasks (this is called the *work-stealing policy*)!
-That is the efficient way to do things.
+Efficient.

 So here's a key point of asynchronous programming: